-With no interest accumulating on deferred payments, oftentime no upfront payments and only the risk of some late-payment fees, BNPL is a consumer-friendly form of credit.
+With no interest accumulating on deferred payments, oftentime no upfront payments and only the risk of some late-payment fees, this new payment trend is a consumer-friendly form of credit.
 It can be used to spread over the costs of items ranging from the most basic necessities to more expensive, high-value ones.

-Thus, the global health crisis brought forward a need for flexible payment options that come to the aid of the shopper – and BNPL certainly fit the bill.
-Over half of BNPL users used the payment methods more during the coronavirus pandemic and, generally, the use of BNPL almost quadrupled in 2020.
+Thus, the global health crisis brought forward a need for flexible payment options that come to the aid of the shopper – and this one certainly fit the bill.
+Over half of users used the payment method more during the coronavirus pandemic and general use almost quadrupled in 2020.

-Another positive aspect of BNPL solutions is that they can propel people towards an eco-friendlier lifestyle.
-As more and more shoppers, especially those in younger cohorts, are becoming conscious of the environmental implications tied to their shopping choices, BNPL can be used to buy fewer yet better-quality items.
+Another positive aspect of this type of solutions is that they can propel people towards an eco-friendlier lifestyle.
+As more and more shoppers, especially those in younger cohorts, are becoming conscious of the environmental implications tied to their shopping choices, this later payment method can be used to buy fewer yet better-quality items.
 That way, the high price tag often associated with good value would no longer be a blocker in the journey towards sustainability.

 2. It’s transparent & predictable

 Millennials and Gen Z consumers, known to be more risk-averse when it comes to financial planning, are shunning away from credit cards and the associated hard-to-decipher terminology, plans and fees.
-Shoppers feel like BNPL offers incredibly more spending control, with no hidden fees, easily understandable short-term repayment plans, digital reminders and an overview of all purchases and deferred payments.
+Shoppers feel like options of paying later offer incredibly more spending control, with no hidden fees, easily understandable short-term repayment plans, digital reminders and an overview of all purchases and deferred payments.

-Likewise, the same shoppers vying for BNPL are the ones most accustomed to monthly subscriptions (e.g. of entertainment, of groceries), so splitting payments for shopping, too, would fit right in with their preferences.
+Likewise, the same shoppers vying using this alternate form of payment are the ones most accustomed to monthly subscriptions (e.g. grocery subscriptions), so splitting payments for shopping, too, would fit right in with their preferences.
 They can substitute peaks of unforeseen spendings with smaller and fewer installments for a smooth consumption across time, while also gaining visibility over upcoming payments.
 In a nutshell, predictability eases their minds.

 3. It’s easy & convenient

-Research from Finder highlights that the top reason BNPL is used for is its ease and convenience.
+Research from Finder highlights that the top reason such a payment alternative is used for is its ease and convenience.
 There are no lengthy and bothersome credit checks and the payment method is seamlessly integrated inside the buyer’s journey and checkout experience.
 Therefore, the shopper does not need to disrupt their shopping session and apply for financing elsewhere.